learnpixelart/currency.starter/README.md

 lenient [b]:          5.391000   0.266000   5.657000 (  5.648916)
 ```

+Notes:

-Note: [a] - YAML and JSON - of course - always use YAML and JSON encoding (and data conversion) rules :-).
+- [a] - YAML and JSON - of course - always use YAML and JSON encoding (and data conversion) rules :-).

-[b] - Lenient just "scans" for errors and warnings (that is, does NOT return or construct any records).
+- [b] - Lenient just "scans" for errors and warnings (that is, does NOT return or construct any records).

-**Numerics Benchmark.**  Returns all numbers - simple type inference or data conversion(*) - it's all numbers - all the time (except for the header row).
+**Numerics Benchmark.**  Returns all numbers - simple type inference or data conversion [a] - it's all numbers - all the time (except for the header row).

 ```